 Bubble Science: Playful Outdoor Science Experiments for Kids

 It is so much fun to blow and pop bubbles outside.
-Try this experiment next time you are playing with suds in the backyard or at the park.
+Try this easy science experiment next time you are playing with suds in the backyard or at the park.
 Can you blow a square bubble?
 How about one that is a triangle?

 Here is what you will need: